Are you tired of bobbin thread tension issues that ruin your sewing?

 When to Change Bobbin Tension

 Pay attention to the stitching on your fabric as well.
-If you notice the bobbin thread showing on the top side of the fabric, it indicates that the bobbin thread tension is too loose.
-In this case, you may need to decrease the bobbin tension by adjusting the needle thread tension dial to a lower number.
+If the bobbin thread shows on the fabric’s top side, it is too loose.
+In this case, lower the bobbin tension.
+Adjust the needle thread tension dial to a lower number.

 Conclusion